erysdren/voxlap/README.md

 source code, several tools created by Tom Dobrowolski, and `sdlmain.c` created by [Jonathon Fowler](http://jonof.id.au/).

+please note also that this is my playground for porting this engine and toolset to modern platforms.

 ## docs

 - [CAVE engine by Ken Silverman](./doc/cave.txt) (1994-04-21)